missionpinball/mpf-docs/docs/cookbook/rollover_lanes_with_lane_change.md

 ## Step 2.
 Creating a profile for the lanes

-We can create a [/config/variable_player](shot_profile</config/shot_profiles) for the top lanes that starts with the light on, and turns it off after the shot is hit.
+We can create a [shot profile](../config/shot_profiles.md) for the top lanes that starts with the light on, and turns it off after the shot is hit.

 ``` mpf-config